 Certificate of insurance: Scotiabank American Express

-You'll get $1,000 in coverage, and you'll earn Scene+ points at these rates:
+You'll get $1,000 in coverage and earn Scene+ points at these rates:

 - 3 Scene+ points per $1 spent at Sobeys, Safeway, FreshCo and more